T-Draco/visualize-pairwise-seq-protein-seed/Instructions.md

 # visual-pairwise-seq-protein-seed
 Protein "SEED" sequences are representative sequences of each protein from a specific family.
 Pairwise and multisequence alignments can be used to analyze sequence similarities between different proteins within the same family.
 Biopython was used.
 This tool visualizes sequence alignments.
 PLEASE NOTE: I am an amateur programmer, and this is my first post on github.
-Currently, the 2nd code "Full_pairwise_alignment_sequencing_tool.py" may have issues with repeated pairwise sequencing.
+Currently, the 2nd code "Full_pairwise_alignment_sequencing_tool.py" (3rd step) may have issues with repeated pairwise sequencing.
 For a visual tutorial, please open the "TUTORIAL_pairwise_alignment_visualizing_tool.pdf" file.

 # Using the program